genispr/ProxmoxVE/ansible-project/roles/setup_docker_lxc/README.md

 # Ansible Role: Setup Docker in LXC

-This role installs Docker Engine inside a Debian or Ubuntu-based LXC container.
+This role installs Docker Engine inside an LXC container running Debian or Ubuntu.
+It utilizes the official Docker installation script and ensures the Docker service is properly configured, started, and optionally enhanced with the Docker Compose V2 plugin.

 ## Features

 - Installs the latest stable Docker Engine using the official `get-docker.sh` script.
-- Ensures necessary prerequisites (`curl`, `gpg`) are installed.
+- Manages required prerequisites like `curl` and `gpg`.
-- Starts and enables the Docker systemd service.
+- Ensures the Docker daemon is running and enabled.
-- Optionally installs the Docker Compose V2 plugin (`docker-compose-plugin`).
+- Optionally installs the Docker Compose V2 plugin for improved compose support.

 ## Requirements